What Is Somatic Healing? (and why it might be the missing piece on your journey)

 Beyond Labels: Reclaiming Your Humanity

-After nearly two decades in mental health, I’ve seen how quickly people internalise labels like anxiety, depression or disorder until they believe those words define them.
+After nearly two decades working in mental health, I’ve seen how quickly people internalise diagnostic labels like anxiety, depression, disorder until they begin to believe that these terms define who they are.
+While diagnosis can provide a sense of clarity or validation, it can also create a fixed identity that leaves little room for hope or change.

 Signs You Might Benefit from Somatic Healing

-You don’t need “big trauma” to find this work helpful.
-Many people I work with feel:
+You don’t need to have "big trauma" to benefit from somatic healing.
+Many people I work with feel….

 Constantly in their heads, overthinking or analysing